Josh Jung Preview, Player Props: Rangers vs. Mariners

 Josh Jung At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 45th, his on-base percentage ranks 98th, and he is 36th in the league in slugging.
+- He ranks 50th in batting average, 97th in on base percentage, and 43rd in slugging among the qualified batters in baseball.

-- Jung has picked up a hit in 84 of 120 games this season, with multiple hits 36 times.
+- Jung has picked up a hit in 69.4% of his 121 games this season, with multiple hits in 29.8% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.